 Night lighting is required to ensure adequate illumination for night time vehicle/ mobile plant operations.
 Procedures are in place to ensure lighting plant are located so as not to cause offsite impact.
 However, complaints are occasionally received regarding night lighting.
 A 24 hour complaints line is maintained to ensure timely response to night lighting incidents.

-Incident Management Responsible Person Preventative Actions Design and maintenance of permanent flood lighting in accordance with development consent conditions to minimise light spillage.
-Mine Electrical Engineer, EA Inspection of mobile lighting tower positioning to minimise offsite impacts of obtrusive lighting with specific regard to minimising the impact for motorists on the New England Highway.
-Mining Supervisor Community Consultative Committee meetings to obtain community feedback about offsite mine impacts, and modification of site operations in response to that feedback.
-EA Response Actions If complaint is received, Mining Supervisor will inspect positioning of lighting towers.
-Offsite inspection may also be required, if offending lighting plant is not immediately obvious.
-Mining Supervisor
+Incident Management Responsible Person Preventative Actions Preventative Actions Design and maintenance of permanent flood lighting in Mine Electrical accordance with development consent conditions to minimise light Engineer, EA spillage.
+Inspection of mobile lighting tower positioning to minimise offsite Mining Supervisor impacts of obtrusive lighting with specific regard to minimising the impact for motorists on the New England Highway.
+Community Consultative Committee meetings to obtain Environmental community feedback about offsite mine impacts, and modification Superintendent of site operations in response to that feedback.
+Response Actions